openSUSE/news-o-o/_posts/2011-01-22-opensuse-weekly-news-159-is-out.markdown

 This program will be extended to make up a controlling instance for the connecting
       smbtatorture processes, showing statistics and healthiness information.
 We will implement the features introduced with 1.2.2 in the upcoming version of the [SMBTA Stresstest](http://holger123.wordpress.com/2010/12/23/smbta-stresstest-0-0-1-released/).
-FigureÂ 3, â€œSnipped of the SMBTA-Guide.
-We will work on getting more illustrations into where it makes sense.â€
+Figure 3, “Snipped of the SMBTA-Guide.
+We will work on getting more illustrations into where it makes sense.”

 On the documentation, **probably the most irrelevant part of
         SMBTA** :) , it has been completely reviewed and many design changes have been